Is Hands-On Real Estate Investing For You?

 Regular-Guy Landlords

 When people think of landlords, they may imagine moguls with portfolios of large apartment buildings.
-But in reality, only about a third of renter households live in communities with over 100 apartments (16 million out of 43 million total).
+However, according to data from the Census Bureau and the National Multifamily Housing Council, only about a third of renter households live in communities with over 100 apartments (16 million out of 43 million total).
 Another third of tenants live in smaller multi-unit buildings, and the final 14 million families rent single-family homes.
-Most of these single-family landlords are regular folks like Shloimy who buy a house, or perhaps a few, for investment purposes.
-And the reason so many pursue home rental investing is because it’s not too difficult to make good money on it.
+Most of these single-family landlords are regular folks who buy a house, or perhaps a few, for investment purposes.
+And so many pursue home rental investing because making good money in it is not too difficult.

 Pretty Straightforward Homework

-The research required to decide on a solid home rental is basic and commonsensical.
-Is the property in question located in a stable, or better yet, a growing neighborhood?
+The research required to decide on a solid home rental is basic and common-sensical.
+Is this a stable or, better yet, a growing neighborhood?
 Is it a safe, clean area?
-How much do houses go for, now and historically?
+How much do houses go for now, and historically?
 What’s the rental market like?
-One also needs to calculate taxes and other expected expenses such as insurance and basic maintenance.
-Most of this information is easily accessible via a Google search or a phone call to local brokers, town officials, or service providers.
-In fact, most people like Shloimy have already done this kind of homework when they were buying a home to live in.
-Now they can do it again to buy a profitable investment house.
+Calculate taxes and other expected expenses such as insurance and basic maintenance.
+Most of this information is easily accessible via a Google search or a phone call to local brokers, town officials, and service providers.
+In fact, most people have already done this kind of homework when they were buying a home to live in.
+Now, they can do it again to buy a profitable investment house.

 Help Closing the Deal

 Getting a mortgage and closing the deal for a house is also a well-trodden path.
 Can something fall through the cracks when buying a house?
 Sure.
 But it’s relatively rare for something to really blow up in the residential world, as long as buyers retain competent help.
-There are many experienced home inspectors, mortgage brokers, attorneys, and title companies that can smooth out the process.
-And the very advantageous 15–30-year mortgages available to homeowners are accessible to landlords too, with generally similar rates and conditions.
-Access to these flexible loans is one of the main reasons residential real estate is such an attractive investment category.
+There are many experienced home inspectors, mortgage brokers, attorneys, and title companies who smooth out the process.
+The very advantageous 15- 30-year mortgages available to homeowners are accessible to landlords, too, under pretty similar rates and conditions.
+Access to these flexible loans is one of the main reasons why residential real estate is such an attractive investment category.

 Management Can Be Manageable

 Besides finding the right house and coming up with a down payment, a big concern for many is the burden of property and tenant management.
-Unlike landlords of buildings, most small investors don’t have the luxury of relying on a super to deal with such hassles.
-Finding a good tenant can take time and effort, and occasionally they may not keep their end of the deal.
+Unlike landlords of buildings, most small investors don’t have the luxury of relying on a reliable super to deal with such hassles.
+Finding a good tenant can take time and effort; occasionally, they may not keep their end of the deal.
 This means a legal fight, even perhaps a very discomforting eviction.
+Every property also requires ongoing maintenance and repairs.

-Of course, every property also requires ongoing maintenance and repairs, and these nuisances tend to pop up at the most inconvenient times.
+These nuisances tend to pop up at the most inconvenient times!
 There’s no sugarcoating this: real estate investing isn’t as neat and tidy as buying stocks.
-Everyone who gets involved in hands-on real estate needs to be prepared to roll up their sleeves from time to time.
-But many find the rewards to be well worth the headaches inherent in owning and renting out property.
+Everyone involved in hands-on real estate needs to be prepared to roll up their sleeves from time to time.
+But, don’t let that dissuade you from at least considering this popular path to wealth creation.
+Many find the rewards of real estate ownership well worth the headaches.
+You can often find reliable property management companies that will relieve a lot of the burden.

 Booms, Busts, and Reality